neeraj-badam/Spring-boot-Learning/test.md

 ### IOC Container

 IoC stands for Inversion of Control, and the IoC Container is a core part of the Spring Framework.
-Its main responsibility is to manage the lifecycle and dependencies of objects, which we refer to as beans in Spring.
+Its main responsibility is to manage the lifecycle and dependencies of objects, where we call as beans in Spring.
 In a Spring Boot application, the IoC container is initialized when the application starts.
 It:
 - Creates beans based on annotations like @Component, @Service, @Repository, or @Configuration
 - Resolves and injects dependencies using mechanisms like @Autowired or constructor injection